Taurus molecular cloud

 This video begins with a wide-field view of the sky, before zooming into the Taurus molecular cloud region, about 450 light-years from Earth.
 Dark clouds of cosmic dust grains obscure the background stars at visible wavelengths.
 The submillimetre-wavelength observations from the LABOCA camera on APEX reveal the heat glow of the dust grains, shown here in orange tones.
 The observations cover two regions in the cloud, which are known as Barnard 211 and Barnard 213.
 In them, newborn stars are hidden, and dense clouds of gas are on the verge of collapsing to form yet more stars.

 This video pans over part of the Taurus molecular cloud region.

 The Taurus molecular cloud (TMC-1) is an interstellar molecular cloud in the constellations Taurus and Auriga.
-This cloud hosts a stellar nursery containing hundreds of newly formed stars.
-The Taurus molecular cloud is only 140 pc (430 ly) away from Earth, making it possibly the nearest large star formation region.
-It has been important in star formation studies at all wavelengths of Electromagnetic spectrum.
+It is only 140 pc (430 ly) away from Earth, making it possibly the nearest large star formation region.
+It hosts a stellar nursery containing hundreds of newly formed stars.

-It is notable for containing many complex molecules, such as cyanopolyynes HC_{n}N for n = 3,5,7,9, and cumulene carbenes H2C_{n} for n = 3–6.
-In 2007 the polyatomic anion octatetraynyl radical was detected in TMC-1, making it the second type of anion to be found in the interstellar medium and the largest such molecule detected to date.

 The Taurus molecular cloud was identified in the past as a part of the Gould Belt, a large structure surrounding the Solar System.
 More recently (January 2020) the Taurus molecular cloud was identified as being part of the much larger Radcliffe wave, a wave-shaped structure in the local arm of the Milky Way.

-The newly formed stars in this cloud have an age of 1–2 million years.
-The Taurus–Auriga association, which is the stellar association of the cloud, contains the variable star T Tauri, which is the prototype of T Tauri stars.
+It has been important in star formation studies at all wavelengths of Electromagnetic spectrum.
 The many young stars and the close proximity to Earth make it uniquely well-suited to search for protoplanetary disks and exoplanets around stars, and to identify brown dwarfs in the association.
 Members of this region are suited for direct imaging of young exoplanets, which glow brightly in infrared wavelengths.

+Composition

+The Taurus molecular clouds are notable because they contain many complex molecules, some of which are organic, and so far there have been over 100 different molecules including 75 main isotopic species, 20 carbon-13 substituted species, and seven deuterium-substituted species.
+The number of molecular species discovered make it the most prolific source of interstellar molecular discoveries.
+There is a stark contrast of the populations of molecules between TMC-1 and protoplanetary disks around protostars.
+TMC-1 has many unsaturated hydrocarbons while the disk of protostars have oxygen-rich organics found in sublimated ices.